-Figure 34: Total temporary movement of water between NSW and QLD and state of origin accounting principles
+Figure 35: Actual temporary trading of water between NSW and QLD

-18 Refers to return of unused NSW allocation traded to QLD
+17 Refers to return of unused NSW allocation traded to QLD

 Note 6-Basic rights

 This is the non-licensed right to extract water to meet basic requirements for household purposes (non-commercial uses in and around the house and garden) and for watering of stock.
 It is available for anyone who has access to river frontage on their property.